 Perhaps you’d like your kids to study Latin, or maybe you want to teach your kids about the Holocaust.
 Whatever it is, ensure the curriculum contains content and lessons for those specific topics.
 Some folks like to refer to The Well-Trained Mind to help guide them on what to teach each year, while others prefer to delve into topics based on their children’s interests.

 Read reviews and ask other homeschoolers about their favorite curricula

 You may have friends already homeschooling; most likely, they’ll be more than happy to share their knowledge and experiences with homeschooling.
 You can also ask these friends to borrow their curriculum to see if it’ll work for your family.

 It’s also wise to read reviews on curricula before deciding which one is best for you.
 Cathy Duffy Reviews is a great starting point for when you begin your search.

 Finally, try out different curricula until you find one that works best for you and your family

-Trial and error is a key part of figuring out which curriculum works best for your family.
+Trial and error are key to determining which curriculum works best for your family.
 Some curricula will work better than others, but that doesn’t mean the one you’re using isn’t great!